ShepherdProObject/MyIOC/README.md

 # MyIOC
-this is a container about stuty
+this is a container about study
+## Like Spring IOC